 Hummingbird is the latest search algorithm launched by Google, that intends to return search results more efficiently and accurately.
 According to Google, Hummingbird has been built with a combination of both old and new components.
 This new algorithm has been devised to cater to the search demands of this day and age, as opposed to the dated algorithm that was being used until now.
 As business owner who has invested in SEO efforts, it is vital to understand how Google now ranks pages in order to help you position your business better.
-Here are some of the improvements that Google’s Hummingbird algorithm has brought to the table and how it will affect your business in the long run.

 People find it more meaningful to ask a question or hold a conversation where searches are considered.
 With Hummingbird, the focus shifts from individual words to the intent behind these words.
 To produce better results, Hummingbird takes many parameters into account such as the location, context of the search, platform, timeliness, conversation cues, device, and hyper-local factors.

 Therefore, if a user is searching for a solution for something your company can solve or is looking for a type of service in your area, Hummingbird will go that extra mile to see that these users connect to your website.
 This results in increased qualified leads on your site, rather than just traffic.
 In effect, keyword placement is still critical, but relevant content is absolutely necessary.

 Hummingbird’s new focus is content and it asserts that authorship should be given more importance.
 This has stemmed from the new Google+ authorship attributions and now it is easier for Google to connect content to authors that wrote it.